initpy/go-book/pointers.rst

     var hello string
     var p *int //p is of type *int, so p is a pointer to variables of type int

-    //we can assign to p the adress of i like this: p = &i //now p points to i (i.e. p stores the adress of i hello_ptr := &hello //hello_ptr is a pointer variable of type *string and it points hello
+    //we can assign to p the address of i like this: p = &i //now p points to i (i.e. p stores the address of i hello_ptr := &hello //hello_ptr is a pointer variable of type *string and it points hello